Large Deviation Principle for Empirical Fields of Log and Riesz Gases

-Second, we notice that if \eqref{checr} holds we must have $\mc{C}(K)=\int_K \mu$, i.e. there is global neutrality of the charges in $K$.
-This global neutrality implies that $\Hloc$ as defined in \eqref{Eloc} decays like $|\nab g|$ i.e. like $|x|^{-s-1}$ as $|x|\to \infty$ in $\R^{d+k}$ and $\Eloc$ decreases like $|x|^{-s-2}$ (with the convention $s=0$ in the cases \eqref{wlog}--\eqref{wlog2d}).
-If the right-hand side of \eqref{comparloc} is infinite, then there is nothing to prove.
-If it is finite, given $M>1$, and letting $\chi_M$ be a smooth nonnegative function equal to $1$ in $\carr_M\times [-M,M]^k$ and $0$ at distance $\ge 1$ from $\carr_M \times [-M,M]$, we may write where we integrated by parts and used \eqref{diveg} to remove one of the terms.
-Letting $M\to \infty$, the last term tends to $0$ by finiteness of the right-hand side of \eqref{comparloc} and decay properties of $\Hloc$ and $\Eloc$, and we obtain the result. \end{proof}
+where we integrated by parts and used \eqref{diveg} to remove one of the terms.
+Letting $M\to \infty$, the last term tends to $0$ by finiteness of the right-hand side of \eqref{comparloc} and decay properties of $ \hpNe$ and its gradient, and we obtain the result. \end{proof}